 Tl;dr: buy low, sell high

-In this article, we’ll discuss how to trade cryptocurrencies and other bitcoins.
+In this article, we discuss how to profit from the trade of cryptocurrencies and other bitcoins.

-The one absolute rule about bitcoins and about anything you trade on platforms, in general, is the following: no one knows for sure if it will go up or down neither tomorrow, or a year from now, and anyone telling you the opposite does not know what they are talking about.
+The one absolute rule about anything you trade on platforms is the following: no one knows for sure if it will go up or down neither tomorrow or a year from now.
+Anyone telling you the opposite does not know what they are talking about.

-Having said that, let’s take a step back: there are indeed ways to maximize your chances to have bitcoins increasing in value instead of decreasing in value.
+Having said that, let’s take a step back: there are nonetheless ways to maximize your chances to have bitcoins increasing in value instead of decreasing in value.

 What Is Bitcoin?